wifisensing/PicoScenes-Manual/source/utilities.rst

         4 wlp4s0 phy1 phy1mon 00:16:ea:12:34:56 00:0e:8e:59:8a:b7 5200 20 AR93xx Wireless Network Adapter
         7 wlp7s0 phy14 44:af:28:57:6c:9b Wi-Fi 6 AX200
         ----------------------

-#. **download_matlab_toolbox: download PicoScenes MATLAB Toolbox**

-Besides the above scripts, PicoScenes also ships some other useful scripts.
-Some of them are directly invoked by the PicoScenes main program.
-You may find them at ``/usr/local/PicoScenes/bin/scripts``.